leafsphp/new-docs/leaf-api/first-app/README.md

 php leaf g:template index
 ```

 This will generate a new template `index.blade.php` in `App/Views`.
 This view is simply just to introduce you to views, but we won't be using this in our API.
-We can delete this unused controller:
+We can delete this unused template:

 ```bash
 php leaf d:template index